jacobsaltzman/phase-1-project/README.md

 Under the hood:
   Using http://colormind.io/api-access/ to generate the random colors, the RGB integers of the user input will be compared against the randomly generating one.

-Three event listeners
+Three event listeners:
-  -alert if the colors are the same
-  -arrow keys to turn the dial
+  -hover over banner to create color and effects -arrow keys to turn the dial
   -submit guess button